Note: I get commissions for purchases made through links in this post.

 Testers at the Wirecutter note that the TRBX174 is “well-constructed, comfortable to play, and sounds great, at a price that’s affordable.”
 All four of those points help make it one of the best beginner bass guitars in the market today.

 You get a separate volume knob for each of the pickups.
 If you turn the bridge pickup way down, you’ll get a “rounder” sound.
 If you do the reverse, the neck pickup gives you a punchier tone.
-Obviously, you can combine the two for an endless variety of sounds.
+So again, you can combine the two for an endless variety of sounds.

 The Yamaha TRBX304 Offers Onboard EQ